 What if I need to use the money in my 529 plan for something other than a qualified expense?

 The money you save can be withdrawn at your discretion.
 However, earnings on withdrawals to cover expenses other than qualified education expenses will be subject to ordinary income tax and, in most cases, a 10% federal penalty.

-What happens if my student doesn’t go to college or gets a scholarship?
+What happens if my student doesn’t go to college?

-If your child decides not to go to college, you can transfer the account to a new beneficiary as long as he or she is a relative of the original beneficiary.
+• Transfer the account to a new beneficiary (as long as he or she is a qualifying relative of the current beneficiary).

-If your student receives a scholarship, you can withdraw up to the amount of the scholarship without receiving a 10% federal penalty.
+Congratulations!
+If your student receives a scholarship, you can withdraw up to the amount of the scholarship without penalty.
+You will only be responsible for paying federal and (possibly) state income tax on the earnings portion of the withdrawal.
+Learn more here about 529 saving and scholarships.